-Annalee Newitz is the founding editor of the science website io9.com and the tech culture editor for arstechnica.com.
-She’s a journalist with a decade’s experience in writing about science, culture, and the future for such publications as Wired, Popular Science, and The Washington Post.
-She is the editor of the anthology She’s Such a Geek: Women Write About Science, Technology, and Other Geeky Stuff and was a Knight Science Journalism Fellow at MIT.
-She lives in San Francisco, California.
+Annalee Newitz is the founding editor of the science website io9.com and editor-at-large for arstechnica.com.
+They’re a journalist with a decade’s experience in writing about science, culture, and the future for such publications as Wired, Popular Science, and The Washington Post.
+They are the editor of the anthology She’s Such a Geek: Women Write About Science, Technology, and Other Geeky Stuff and were a Knight Science Journalism Fellow at MIT.
+They live in San Francisco, California.

 Two science writers weigh in on their favorite nonfiction and fiction books for the summer season.

 In “The Terraformers,” author Annalee Newitz takes readers on a multigenerational adventure to transform a planet.

 In their forthcoming novel, ‘The Terraformers,’ author Annalee Newitz describes a far-away planet with recognizable problems.

 Virtual social worlds used to be the realm of science fiction.
 Can a wave of new enthusiasm finally make them catch on?

 In a new book, Annalee Newitz looks to some of the greatest ancient civilizations around the world to discover the rise and fall of urban centers.

 From towering earthen pyramids to bustling ceremonial centers, this Native American city was once the largest urban center in North America.